-- To develop and deliver training and skills development activities in public policy engagement to researchers in the arts and humanities; - To create and sustain a community of researchers who have undergone this training, and who continue to seek out pathways to engage with policy; - To collect alumni feedback and evidence for the impact of the training, and their subsequent engagement activities in the public policy space; - To maintain an alumni network of ambassadors for public policy engagement within the research community. - To develop and deliver training and skills development activities in public policy engagement to researchers in the arts and humanities: - To develop learning materials appropriate for researchers at any postdoctoral career stage, focusing on imparting knowledge and developing skills that are important for policy engagement, but which researchers have not yet had the opportunity to develop. - To work with AHRC to develop the training content and to determine to whom the training will be delivered, to ensure that those selected to participate in the training will benefit from doing so and are well positioned to apply their research to policy in the future. - To communicate with participants, to ensure that they have access to any information or resources required. - To deliver annual training, with support where appropriate from policymakers and influencers, illustrated with case studies specific to arts and humanities research. - To create and sustain a community of researchers who have undergone this training, and who continue to seek out pathways to engage with policy: - To maintain regular communication with alumni of this training, providing opportunities for them to network with one another, and to disseminate their skills more widely within the research community, focusing on policy engagement. - To keep this community informed of developments, such as events and funding opportunities, that may be relevant to their interests. - To collect alumni feedback and evidence for the impact of the training, and their subsequent engagement activities in the public policy space: - After the training has completed, to contact the alumni to assess their experience of the course, for continuous improvement. - At regular intervals, to contact the alumni to invite them to share their experiences of policy engagement, and the wider benefits of the training. - To share this information with AHRC, to inform our provision of support for public policy engagement.
+- To develop and deliver training and skills development activities in public policy engagement to academic researchers in the arts and humanities: - To develop learning materials appropriate for researchers at any postdoctoral career stage, focusing on imparting knowledge and developing skills that are important for policy engagement, but which researchers have not yet had the opportunity to develop. - To work with AHRC to develop the training content, so that it achieves our aim of building public policy engagement capacity of the arts and humanities research community. - In co-operation with AHRC, to select the training participants from a pool of applicants, to ensure that those given the opportunity to participate in the training will benefit from doing so, and are well positioned to apply their research to policy in the future. - To communicate with participants, to ensure that they have access to any information or resources required. - To deliver annual training, with support where appropriate from policymakers and influencers, illustrated with case studies specific to arts and humanities research. - To create and sustain a community of researchers in universities and IROs who have undergone this training, and who continue to seek out pathways to engage with policy: - To maintain regular communication with alumni of this training, providing opportunities for them to network with one another, and to disseminate their skills more widely within the research community, focusing on policy engagement. - To keep this community informed of developments, such as events and funding opportunities, that may be relevant to their interests. - To collect alumni feedback and evidence for the impact of the training, and their subsequent engagement activities in the public policy space: - After the training has completed, to contact the alumni to assess their experience of the course, for continuous improvement. - At regular intervals, to contact the alumni to invite them to share their experiences of policy engagement, and the wider benefits of the training. - To share this information with AHRC, to inform our provision of support for public policy engagement and to produce case study examples of policy engagement/impact. - To maintain an alumni network of ambassadors for public policy engagement within the research community, spread across different academic institutions, disciplines and geographic regions.